SumonKantiDey/Leadbook_TestPro/README.md

 ### part 1

 In that portion I have crawled 675 compnay tickeled symbol from [https://www.idx.co.id/en-us/listed-companies/company-profiles/](https://www.idx.co.id/en-us/listed-companies/company-profiles/).
+In that company basic information i have fetched these field.
 <center>
 <table>
     <tbody>